TianpeiLuke/SelfStudyNotes/self-study/personal_developments/README.md

         - Take Deposit in Emotional Bank Account
         - Think of Win/Win
         - Seek to Understand, then to Be Understood
+        - Get Things Done
     - ***Deliver Results***
+        - Have a Productive, Stress-Free Workflow
     - *Deep Dive*
         - Understand Fundamentals Deeply;
-        - See What is There?
+        - See What is There
-        - See What is Missing?
+        - See What is Missing
     - *Have Backbone; Disagree and Commit*
         - Critical Thinking
-        - Challenge Authorities
+        - Focus on Interests, Not Positions
     - *Insist on the Highest Standards*
     - *Invent and Simplify*
         - Look Forward, Look Backward